The Estey Organ Museum is open 2 to 4 PM on Saturday and Sundays, mid-May through mid-October. We suggest allowing at

 Admission is free to museum members.
 Non-members are requested to donate $5.
-Please note that our exhibit space is small.
-Tour groups larger than 10 persons will need to be staggered.
-Thank you for your cooperation!
+Please note that since our exhibit space is small, groups larger than 10 persons must be staggered.

 The Estey Organ Museum is located in the center of the Estey Organ Company factory complex at 108 Birge Street in Brattleboro, Vermont.
 Parking and entrance are in the back.
 Please park in the marked spots; if you need a shaded spot for a short time, speak with the docent on duty.

 Go to Googlemap